uport-project/ethr-did/README.md

 const ethrDid = new EthrDID({provider: web3.currentProvider, address: web3.eth.defaultAccount})
 ```

-Unfortunately web3 providers are not directly able to sign data in a way thats compliant with the JWT ES256K standard, so you will need to add a key pair as a signing delegate to be able to sign JWT's.
+Unfortunately web3 providers are not directly able to sign data in a way that is compliant with the JWT ES256K standard.
+This is a requirement for exchanging verifiable off-chain data, so you will need to add a key pair as a signing delegate to be able to sign JWT's.

 You can quickly add one like this: